fametrano/fametrano.github.io/_pages/bbt.md

 Please subscribe the course mailing list sending an e-mail to [bbt2019-bicocca+subscribe@dgi.io](mailto:bbt2019-bicocca+subscribe@dgi.io);
-you will be also invited to join the 201910-bicocca channel in the BBT Slack workspace.
+you will be also invited to join the 201910-bicocca channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup).

 ## Learning objectives